unovue/radix-vue/docs/content/components/toast.md

       name: 'forceMount',
       type: 'boolean',
       description:
         'Used to force mounting when more control is needed.
-Useful when controlling animation with React animation libraries.', },
+Useful when controlling animation with Vue animation libraries.', },
   ]"
 />